davydos/vividwealth-app/workflow_state.md

 - **Notifications**: SLACK_WEBHOOK_URL
 - **Testing**: CODECOV_TOKEN

+### Merge Confirmation
+The CI/CD workflow alignment changes were successfully merged into the `develop` branch on April 18, 2025, via squash merge of PR #6.
+The changes improve the alignment between workflow configurations and EAS build profiles, ensuring that all EAS profiles are utilized and properly configured.

+### Current Status
+The workflows are now properly aligned with the EAS build profiles as defined in `eas.json`, but build jobs are still failing due to the ongoing Expo authentication issues.
+This is expected and doesn't represent an issue with the workflow configurations themselves.

-### Next Actions
+### Recommended Next Actions
-1. Review and merge the PR
+1. **Add Required Secrets**:
-2. Add the new required secrets to the repository
+   - Add all the newly required secrets to the repository
+   - Generate proper Expo credentials to resolve authentication issues
+   - Set up Sentry credentials for source map uploads

+2. **Test Workflows**:
-3. Run a test of each workflow to verify the improvements
+   - Once secrets are configured, test each workflow to verify functionality
+   - Verify that the development workflow can be triggered manually
+   - Confirm that credential validation works properly

+3. **Setup Sentry Integration**:
+   - Create Sentry project and organization if not already done
+   - Configure source map upload for error tracking

+4. **Documentation**:
+   - Update README with information about the CI/CD workflows
-4. Document the new secret requirements in the project documentation
+   - Document how to use the new development workflow

+The CI/CD workflow alignment is now complete and ready for the next sprint.
+Once the authentication issues are resolved by adding the proper secrets, the workflows will function as designed.